ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 linkTitle: Build and manage API services in your environments
 weight: 110
 date: 2021-01-13T00:00:00.000Z
-description: Learn how your DevOps process can use AMPLIFY Central CLI to build and manage API services in your environments.
+description: Learn how your DevOps process can use Axway Central CLI to build and manage API services in your environments.
 ---